 19 Order by court

-(1) The Regulator may by way of application on notice of motion apply to the High Court for an order suspending or revoking a licence if there is any ground justifying such suspension or revocation.
+(1) The Regulator may by way of application on notice of motion apply to the High Court for an order suspending or revoking a licence if there is any ground justifying such suspension or revocation, such as a failure to carry out the activities for which the licence was granted or material non-compliance with the conditions of the licence.

 20 Renewal of licence

-(1) Any generation or transmission licence issued in terms of this Act is valid for a period of 15 years or such longer period as the Regulator may determine.
+(1) Any generation, transmission or system operation licence issued in terms of this Act is valid for a period of 15 years or such period as the Regulator may determine.

-(2) Any distribution or trading licence issued in terms of this Act is valid for the period determined by the Regulator.
+(2) Any distribution, trading, import or export licence issued in terms of this Act is valid for the period determined by the Regulator.

-(3) A licensee may apply for the renewal of his or her licence.
+(3) A licensee may apply for the renewal of its licence.

-(4) An application for renewal must be granted, but the Regulator may set different licence conditions.
+(4) The Regulator may set different licence conditions upon renewal of a licence.

-(5) A licensee may not assign a licence to another party.
+(5) A licensee may not assign, cede or transfer a licence to another party without the written consent of the Regulator.

 21 Powers and duties of licensee

-(1) A licence issued in terms of this Act empowers and obliges a licensee to exercise the powers and perform the duties set out in such licence and this Act, and no licensee may cede, transfer any such power or duty to any other person without the prior consent of the Regulator.
+(1) Subject to a licence condition imposed in terms of section 14(1)(t), a licence issued in terms of this Act empowers and obliges a licensee to exercise the powers and perform the duties set out in such licence and this Act, and no licensee may cede, transfer or assign any such power or duty to any other person without the prior written consent of the Regulator.

+(1A) A generation licensee shall be entitled to sell the electricity produced by the generation facility to which its licence relates without holding a trading licence.

+(1B) The operator of a generation facility contemplated in item 2 of Schedule 2, other than a facility for own use, shall be entitled to sell the electricity produced by such facility without holding a trading licence.

-(2) A licensee may not discriminate between customers or classes of customers regarding access, tariffs, prices and conditions of service, except for objectively justifiable and identifiable differences approved by the Regulator.
+(2) A licensee may not discriminate between customers or classes of customers regarding access, tariffs, prices and conditions of service, except for objectively justifiable and identifiable differences.

-(3) A transmission or distribution licensee must, to the extent provided for in the licence, provide non-discriminatory access to the transmission and distribution power systems to third parties.
+(3) A transmission or distribution licensee must, to the extent provided for in the licence, provide non-discriminatory access to its transmission or distribution power system to third parties.

+(3A) The system operator shall not discriminate between different generators or customers in relation to dispatching, except for objectively justifiable and identifiable reasons.

-(4) Access in terms of subsection (3) must be provided on the conditions set out in the licence of such transmitter or distributor, that may relate to-
+(4) Access in terms of subsection (3) must be provided on the conditions set out in the licence of such transmitter or distributor, which may relate to-

 (a) the circumstances under which access must be allowed;